-To acquire the Belias Esper, you’ll need to continue the story until you reach the Tomb of Raithwall.
-As you venture into the depths, you’ll encounter Belias, the first Esper in the game, and you must defeat him to be able to call upon him in battle.
+To acquire the Mateus Esper, you’ll need to continue the story until you reach the Stillshrine of Miriam.
+As you venture into the depths, you’ll encounter Mateus, the second story-based Esper in the game, and you must defeat him to be able to call upon him in battle.